 • create/review/change the platform Low Level C drivers.
-They must match the device components and the MCU IO pin assignment
+They must match the device components and the MCU IO pin assignment modify the existing Simulator Front Panel xxx-fp project

 Note: A number of LL.h files are referenced from the project.
 Implement the function prototypes declared there so that the JVM can delegate the relevant operations to the provided BSP C functions.